microcosm/ofxAudioUnitManager/README.md

 ofxAudioUnitManager
 ===================
 This addon is a leightweight manager for Adam Carlucci's excellent [ofxAudioUnit](https://github.com/admsyn/ofxAudioUnit).
-It allows you to manage chains of Audio Units and sets of presets with your keyboard at runtime, and to design new chains with just a few lines of code.
+It allows you to manage chains of Audio Units and presets with key presses at runtime, and to design new chains with just a few lines of code.

 ![A screenshot of ofxAudioUnitManager](images/ofxAudioUnitManager.png)